Mnemotechnician/new-console/README.md

 This mod __does not__ support v6. v126 is outdated by several years,
 get real!

+# Why NewConsole?
+Why prefer NewConsole over other console mods or the built-in one?
+Well, there are several reasons:
+* NC 1.8+ has syntax highlighting, indentation guides, indentation assistance and other code editor features, __not__ provided by any other console mod (as of today), let alone the vanilla console.
+* NC has a multi-line scrollable input field and a scrollable log, which also intercepts all logs and reads last_log.txt when the game launches, allowing you to know everything.
+* NC has a script history, which enables you to view the scripts you've ran or edited before, and a menu that enables you to permamently save your scripts and view/edit the saved ones, meaning it will never leave you worrying that you will lose "that one useful script".

 ## Main features
 * A new console ui, consisting of 3 main elements:
     * A scrollable log output on the left, which also includes the scripts you've run and their outputs, and which can be cleared.